RomeoV/wedding-website/content/section/order-of-events.md

 Be there or be square!

-## 19:45 - Quick Dip In The Lake 🏊
+## 19:45 - Quick Dip in the Lake 🏊
-Hop into beautiful Zürisee with Romeo or enjoy the views with Merel.
+Hop into the beautiful Zürisee with Romeo or enjoy the views with Merel.
 Bring swimwear!

 ## 20:15 - Dinner